lyteword/kjv/matthew/chapter-28.md

 <sup>17</sup> And when they saw him, they worshipped him: but some doubted.

-<sup>18</sup> And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth .
+<sup>18</sup> And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.

-<sup>19</sup> ¶ Go ye therefore , and teach all nations , baptizing them in the name of the Father , and of the Son , and of the Holy Ghost :
+<sup>19</sup> ¶ Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:

-<sup>20</sup> Teaching them to observe all things whatsoever I have commanded you : and , lo , I am with you alway , *even* unto the end of the world .
+<sup>20</sup> Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, *even* unto the end of the world.
 Amen.